Don’t get caught looking forgetful…

 Changing the Copyright Year on Your Camera

 DSLRs and serious mirrorless cameras usually give you the ability to update the copyright information that’s stored with the photo.
 This will be different on various cameras, and it’ll usually be through a fairly cryptic menu option.
-Here are some articles on popular cameras:

 Update Lightroom Metadata Copyright Preset